BPA is Your Home Performance Advocate

 Modernized cost-effectiveness screening practices that are inclusive of low-income households and disadvantaged communities

 The advancement of healthy homes, including policies that help remove barriers to home energy upgrades

 Coordinating electrification initiatives with building science-based energy efficiency and weatherization that is both beneficial and equitable

 Consistent, secure and reliable access to quality data to improve the quantification of energy savings and non-energy benefits

 Standardized data transfer and reporting to scale up energy efficiency upgrades

 Policies and research that demonstrate the broader benefits of residential energy efficiency and weatherization in resiliency, healthy outcomes, climate change, and equitable outcomes for all communities

-Engagement of state and government agencies to advance the economic development potential of the energy efficiency industry
+Engagement of state and government agencies to advance the economic empowerment potential of the energy efficiency industry

 Time-Sensitive Top Priority